Notice: This page requires JavaScript to function properly.

 Creating and Calling Methods

-A very basic method can be created using the following syntax:
+A basic method in C# can be defined using the following syntax:

 cs